Year 6 - Miss A Rawat

 Maths- This will be another busy half term with the continuation of our hard work in Maths.
 I would like the children to continue practising their four operations and place value multiplication and division of 10,100 and 1000 as this is essential for Year 6.
 We will be focusing on areas which your child needs to practise more often, so they can reach their potential, especially in problem solving.
 There will be opportunities to enhance their mental arithmetic skills each day too.
 Please note we hold a booster class every Tuesday after school until 4pm.
 Please sign up to join.
 Every little extra helps.

-Science - This term will look at the following unit of work on Living Things and Their Habitats.
+Science - This term we will continue to focus on the following unit of work on Living Things and Their Habitats.

 This ‘Living Things and Their Habitats’ unit will teach your class about the classification of living things, including micro-organisms.
 The children will build on their work in Year 4 by sorting animals into groups based on their similarities and differences.
 They will extend their